axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-tolstoy.markdown

 <h1>Slavery</h1>
  <div class="_citation">
-  <p>&ldquo;<em>&hellip;One form of slavery is not abolished until another has already replaced it. &hellip; [So that] one small part of the people has full power over the labour and the life of a larger number</em>&rdquo;. &hellip; &ldquo;<em>&hellip; the fundamental cause of slavery is legislation: the fact that there are people who have the power to make laws.
+  <p>&ldquo;<em>&hellip;One form of slavery is not abolished until another has already replaced it. &hellip; [So that] one small part of the people has full power over the labour and the life of a larger number</em>&rdquo;. &hellip; &ldquo;<em>the fundamental cause of slavery is legislation: the fact that there are people who have the power to make laws.
 [And] &hellip; the essence of legislation is organied violence.</em>&rdquo;</p>
   <p id="_signature">Leo Tolstoy, <em>The Slavery of Our Times</em></p>
  </div>
  <p>Unfortunately true.</p>